top of page

 Living a false dream

 Based on figures by UNHCR, the outcome of an asylum application can take years.
 A minimum of two years, sometimes up to 4, as reported by many applicants who have shared their experiences with us.
 The appeal process is no less lengthy: here similarly, migrants have waited up to 3 years to be notified of the rejection of their application.
-In the meantime, the migrant can work and lead a more or less decent life as long as he or she is in good health, because although the migrant is authorized to work, pay taxes and contribute to his or her pension, no benefits are paid in the event of redundancy.

 The yellow book enables its holder to find work legally, to obtain a contract and a temporary work permit renewable every 3 months.
 In possession of the yellow book, the migrant is entered in the labor register like any other citizen, and pays taxes and social security every month, duly debited from his or her wages or VAT declarations if he or she is self-employed.
 The Yellow Book holder has the right to work to feed himself, not to plan his future.